Why a move to the cloud makes a whole lot of sense

 A cloud delivery model also works best for public sector bodies, who often require data to be stored in more than one location, and have strong governance around the movement of data.

 In most cases, governments will not allow data to leave the physical bounds of their country.
-This means that the data must be stored either in a hybrid-cloud scenario, or at two separate, locally-based data centres.
+This means that the data must be stored either in a hybrid-cloud scenario, or at two separate, locally-based data centers.

 Vendors who want to work in the public sector will be aware of this and have very tight governance and visibility over the data of all their customers, both public and private sector.